naama-80820/Hebrew-Python/README.md

-# Hebrew translator for Python
+# Hebrew transpyler for Python

 ##introduction